Deep Purple: Second Mark II reunion (1992–1993) and Mark VI (1993–1994)

 With the tour complete, the band set to work on another album, the early sessions of which would see Turner being forced out.
 1993 was going to be Deep Purple's 25th anniversary year, with Lord, Paice and Glover (and the record company) wanting Gillan back for another Mark II reunion to celebrate this milestone.
 Although Blackmore preferred Turner to remain in the group, he grudgingly relented, after requesting and eventually receiving $250,000 in his bank account and Mark II completed the aptly titled The Battle Rages On... in 1993.

 Blackmore still disagreed with the decision, which created more tension between himself and the rest of the band, especially Gillan.
 Of particular contention was that Gillan had reworked much of the material that had been written with Turner for the new album.
 Blackmore felt that Gillan's rewrites had made the songs less melodic than they had been in their original versions.
 The band began a European tour, which was documented on the live album Come Hell or High Water, released in 1994.
-A live home video of the same name was also released, covering a show in Birmingham, England that displayed a very disgruntled Blackmore, who did not perform many of the guitar parts and who at one point threw a cup of water at a cameraman, for unknown reasons.
+A live home video of the same name was also released, covering a show in Birmingham, England, that displayed a very disgruntled Blackmore, who did not perform many of the guitar parts and who at one point threw a cup of water at a cameraman, for unknown reasons.
 The complete show was eventually released in 2006 as Live at the NEC but was quickly withdrawn after Gillan publicly complained, feeling it represented a bad time in the group's history: "It was one of the lowest points of my life – all of our lives, actually".

-Blackmore left Deep Purple for the second and final time after a show in Helsinki, Finland in November 1993.
+Blackmore left Deep Purple for the second and final time after a show in Helsinki, Finland, in November 1993.
 Joe Satriani was drafted to complete the Japanese dates in December and stayed on for a European summer tour in 1994.
-He was asked to join permanently, but his commitments to his contract with Epic Records prevented this.
-The band unanimously chose Dixie Dregs and former Kansas guitarist Steve Morse as Satriani's successor in August 1994.
+He was asked to join permanently, but his contractual commitments with Epic Records were prohibitive.
+In August 1994, the band unanimously chose Steve Morse, of Dixie Dregs and Kansas, as their new guitarist.

 "Musically, it was very satisfying.
 The setlist was straight out of classic rock heaven.
 And the band were just great.
 Their timing was just fantastic."

 — — Guitarist Joe Satriani on his brief period with Deep Purple.